 For me . . . the strong thread informing this book was an experience of an oppressive, dictatorial, even fascistic government.
 Yoshino and Yamamoto were both intellectuals with progressive political inclinations who were imprisoned for what they thought and said . . .
 The particular 1930s Japanese context led Yoshino to put emphasis on individual thinking in a way that I think we take for granted in the West during the modern era—and it never hurts to have that re-examined, either.

 Source: Penguin Books Editorial Board, “How a Once-Banned Japanese Children’s Book Became a Classic – and the Next Studio Ghibli Film,” Penguin Books UK, April 14, 2021,

 Hayao Miyazaki’s How Do You Live?

-The next project from acclaimed Japanese filmmaker and animator Hayao Miyazaki, and his production company Studio Ghibli is an adaptation of How Do You Live?
+The next project from acclaimed Japanese filmmaker and animator Hayao Miyazaki and his production company Studio Ghibli is an adaptation of How Do You Live?
 Miyazaki has come out of retirement to make this one last film of his favorite childhood novel.
-While those interested in the novel should be aware of the upcoming animated film, a target release date is currently not set but projected in the next few years.
+While those interested in the novel should be aware of the upcoming animated film, a target release date is currently not set but is projected in the next few years.
 The film may not be a direct adaptation of the source material either, but rather the story of a boy who reads and is influenced by the novel.
-Studio Ghibli’s productions are known for their unique, hand-drawn style which take a great deal of time to produce.
-In production since 2016, the film was projected for release in 2021 or 2022 but Studio Ghibli executive Suzuki Toshio indicated in an interview for the May 2020 issue of Entertainment Weekly that only thirty-six minutes of the film had been completed with Miyazaki estimating in a separate interview that one minute of animation takes about one month to produce.
+Studio Ghibli’s productions are known for their unique, hand-drawn style, which takes a great deal of time to produce.
+In production since 2016, the film was projected for release in 2021 or 2022, but Studio Ghibli executive Suzuki Toshio indicated in an interview for the May 2020 issue of Entertainment Weekly that only thirty-six minutes of the film had been completed with Miyazaki estimated in a separate interview that one minute of animation takes about one month to produce.

 How Do You Live?